Technius/play-chat-room-example/README.md

-Play-Chat-Room-Example
+Play Chat Room Example
 ======================

 This is an example chat room webapp written using Scala and the Play Framework.
 This actually does not have "real" username support yet.

 Communication is handled using WebSockets.
 The server code is very simple: a singleton pair of Enumerator and Channel is used for pushing messages to all of the Iteratees.
-See the [controller code](https://github.com/Technius/Play-Chat-Room-Example/blob/master/app/controllers/Application.scala) for more information.
+See the [controller code](https://github.com/Technius/play-chat-room-example/blob/master/app/controllers/Application.scala) for more information.

 Usage
 -----
-1. Clone the project: ```git clone https://github.com/Technius/Play-Chat-Room-Example.git```
+1. Clone the project: ```git clone https://github.com/Technius/play-chat-room-example.git```
-2. Open a terminal and change to the directory: ```cd Play-Chat-Room-Example```
+2. Open a terminal and change to the directory: ```cd play-chat-room-example```
 3. Run the application: ```activator run```
 4. In your web browser, go to ```http://localhost:9000/```